The fiscal year for property tax covers the period from July 1 to June 30. The usual billing dates are as follows:

 Greenfield, MA.
 01301

-• Payments not received in the Tax Collector's Office by 5:00 PM on the due date will be subject to interest penalty at the rate of 14% per year, daily basis, from the due date until payment is made.
+Payments not received in the Collector's Office by 5 p.m. on the due date will be subject to an interest penalty at the rate of 14% per year, daily basis, from the due date until payment is made.

-• Mail payments, payable to TOWN OF GREENFIELD, in the enclosed pre-addressed envelope.
-Enclose the return copy of the bill with your check.
+- Mail payments, payable to City of Greenfield, in the pre-addressed envelope sent with your bill mailing; don't forget a stamp!
+Enclose the return portion of the bill with your check.
 PLEASE do not enclose any other payment in the property tax envelope.
-If you have a change of mailing address, do not write it on your bill.
-Please note your property address, your parcel number, and your new mailing address on a separate piece of paper and include it with your payment.
+If you have a change of mailing address, please don't write it on your bill; note your property address, your parcel number, and your new mailing address on a separate piece of paper and include it with your payment.

-Checks cannot be held by the Collector for later deposit.
-A post-dated check that is processed and not honored by the bank will result in additional charges imposed by the bank and the Town.
+- Sign and date your check.
+DO NOT DATE THE CHECK AHEAD; checks cannot be held by the Collector for later deposit.
+A post-dated check that is processed and not honored by the bank will result in additional charges imposed by the bank and the city.

 - To request a receipt, enclose both copies of your bill and a stamped, self-addressed envelope.